DJGenerator/AdGuard-Home-List/README.md

 # AdGuard-Home-List
-VERY EARLY Work In Progress!
+This is a VERY EARLY Work In Progress!

-# Add the following line to AdGuard Homes "DNS Allowlists"
+Add the following line to AdGuard Homes "DNS Allowlists" https://raw.githubusercontent.com/DJGenerator/AdGuard-Home-List/main/Allowlist/AdGuard-Home-List.Allow.txt
-https://raw.githubusercontent.com/DJGenerator/AdGuard-Home-List/main/Allowlist/AdGuard-Home-List.Allow.txt